Showing posts with label Savannah. Show all posts

 I ordered a Sausage, cheese, and egg croissant at Dunkin Donuts.

-At 11:22 AM we crossed into New Castle, Delaware toll four dollars.
-It was a short drive distance through Delaware crossing into Maryland near Elkton, and paid a four-dollar toll.
+At 11:22 A.M., we crossed New Castle, Delaware, paying a four-dollar toll.
+It was a short drive through Delaware, crossing into Maryland near Elkton and paying a four-dollar toll.

 Baltimore Harbor Tunnel in Maryland